Benchmarking LLM Privacy Recognition for Social Robot Decision Making: LLM Evaluation

 \subsubsection{Procedure}

-To begin, we selected our overall best- and worst-performing models, Grok3 and Mistral.
-For each of these models, we compared default and few-shot model results (see Table~\ref{tab:default_f1_binary_categorical_multi}) along with the models' rationales.
-For each comparison, we examined pairs of responses, based on the same scenario and participant responses for each, and analyzed the differences across four types of scenarios: \begin{enumerate} \item Both the default and few-shot results align perfectly with the participant responses. \item Both the default and few-shot results align poorly with participant responses. \item The default results align well with participant responses, while the few-shot results do not. \item The default results align poorly with participant responses, while the few-shot results align well. \end{enumerate}
+To begin, we selected our overall best-performing model across all evaluation conditions, Grok3.
+We then compared Grok's default and few-shot model results (see Table~\ref{tab:default_f1_binary_categorical_multi}) along with its rationales.
+For each comparison, we examined pairs of responses, based on the same scenario and participant responses for each, and analyzed the differences across four types of scenarios: \begin{enumerate} \item Both the default and few-shot results align well with the participant responses. \item Both the default and few-shot results align poorly with participant responses. \item The default results align well with participant responses, while the few-shot results do not. \item The default results align poorly with participant responses, while the few-shot results align well. \end{enumerate}

-For the best-performing model, Grok3, we are able to identify all four scenarios defined above, whereas for the worst-performing model, Mistral, only cases (2) and (4) apply.
-Mistral never perfectly aligned with any participants (\textit{i.e.}, case 1) and never performed better under default prompting than few-shot prompting (\textit{i.e.}, case 3).
-Additionally, after restricting temperature, seeding, and top\_k to be deterministic, Mistral would not generate responses matching those originally collected.
-Therefore, we add an additional step in prompting Mistral to include the original responses, and request that the model reason about the answers it previously made.
-In total, we produced 12 reasoning samples from these two models (\textit{i.e.,} 8 for Grok and 4 for Mistral).
-We next analyzed these cases to better understand the circumstances in which the models performed well or poorly.